What’s next? That is the question everyone is asking. The future is not what we thought it would be only a few short months ago.

 As usual, information is the foundation for action.
 A data-driven approach can illuminate the relative costs of maintaining an asset, adapting it—for example, by building perimeter walls or adding a backup power supply—or investing in a new one.
 It is as true for the environment as any part of the value chain that what gets measured gets managed.
 This entails creating sound, sophisticated climate-risk assessments; there is no generally accepted standard at the moment, but there are several works in progress, such as the Sustainability Accounting Standards Board.

 The principle at work is to make climate management a core corporate capability, using all the management tools, such as analytics and agile teams, that are applied to other critical tasks.
 The benefits can be substantial.
 One study found that companies that reduced their climate-change-related emissions delivered better returns on equity—not because their emissions were lower, but because they became generally more efficient.
-The correlation between going green and high-quality operations is strong, with numerous examples of companies (including Hilton, PepsiCo, and Procter & Gamble), setting targets to reduce use of natural resources and ending up saving significant sums
+The correlation between going green and high-quality operations is strong, with numerous examples of companies (including Hilton, PepsiCo, and Procter & Gamble), setting targets to reduce use of natural resources and ending up saving significant sums of money.

 It’s true that, given the scale of the climate challenge, no single company is going to make the difference.
 That is a reason for effort, not inaction.
 Partnerships directed at cracking high-cost-energy alternatives, such as hydrogen and carbon capture, are one example.
 Voluntary efforts to raise the corporate game as a whole, such as the Task Force on Climate-related Financial Disclosures, are another.